Tierra Whack – WHACK’S MUSEUM (Album Review)

 The way Tierra Whack attacks these tracks, you would swear she was throwing every curse word imaginable around.
 That’s how sharp her pen is.
 She doesn’t need shock value when her writing is already doing all the heavy lifting.

-WHACK’S MUSEUM is a hip hop album through and through, and Tierra absolutely refuses to hold back.
-Every track feels intentional.
+WHACK’S MUSEUM is a hip-hop album through and through, and Tierra absolutely refuses to hold back.
+Every track feels purposeful.
 Every bar feels carefully crafted.
 Her delivery is icy, effortless, and often brutal, whether she’s talking about ambition, relationships, personal growth, or frustration.

 This is easily one of my favorite albums I’ve listened to in a while.
 It’s packed with confidence, creativity, and some seriously impressive lyricism.
 Tierra Whack came into WHACK’S MUSEUM with something to prove, and by the time the album ends, there’s really no arguing with the results.